-UNIT I PLANNING PRINCIPLES AND PROCESS
+UNIT - 1 PLANNING PRINCIPLES AND PROCESS

 Process of evolution of human settlement planning, Basic elements of the city, Principles in planning - the Rational-Comprehensive approach, the Incremental approach, the Transformative Incremental (TI) approach, the Transactive approach, the Communicative approach, the Advocacy approach, the Equity approach, the Radical approach, and the Humanist approach.
+Technical processes for land use, urban design, natural resources, transportation, & infrastructure planning.